pingcap/tidb-operator/docs/local-dind-tutorial.md

 $ manifests/local-dind/dind-cluster-v1.10.sh up
 ```

-> **Warning:** You must remember to clean the data after you destroy the DinD Kubernetes, otherwise when you bring it up again and the existing data would case TiDB clusters fail to start.
+> **Warning:** You must clean the data after you destroy the DinD Kubernetes cluster, otherwise the TiDB cluster would fail to start when you bring it up again.